Novel Writing Tip: Benefit of a Doubt

 IN REAL LIFE, IT’S GREAT TO GIVE SOMEONE THE BENEFIT OF A DOUBT.
 (For instance, while you know Janice might be hiding your pearl necklace somewhere in her room, because she’s your best friend, you’re willing to give her the benefit of a doubt and accept her claim that she hasn’t seen it since you wore it to Sarah’s wedding.)
-Giving people the benefit of a doubt allows them the chance for a do-over or to make amends.
+Yes, a novel writing tip is giving people the benefit of a doubt allows them the chance for a do-over or to make amends.
 (You know, like sneak your pearl necklace back into your jewelry box while you’re not looking.)
 But unless they actually change their (bad) behavior, the amends are pretty much null, right?

 I think we’ve all met that person.
 Heck, we may have all been that person!
 Sometimes, a habitual way of being—however detrimental to self or others—simply overrides the impulse to change.
 In that case, no matter how many benefits of a doubt they receive, some folks aren’t going to head down a better path anytime soon.